1 Geographic data in Julia

 Conceptually, a raster is an array combined with georeferencing information, whereas the latter comprises:

-• A CRS definition, specifying the association of that coordinate system with the surface of the earth (optional)
+• A coordinate reference system (CRS) definition, specifying the association of the raster’s coordinates with the surface of the earth.

 elev = reshape(UInt8(1):UInt8(36), (6, 6))